-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Waconia ISD #110 (the District) as of and for the year ended June 30, 2022, and have issued our report thereon dated December 2, 2022.
-We have previously communicated to you information about our responsibilities under auditing standards generally accepted in the United States of America, Government Auditing Standards, and Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), as well as certain information related to the planned scope and timing of our audit.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Waconia ISD #110 (the District) as of and for the year ended June 30, 2023, and have issued our report thereon dated December 8, 2023.
+We have previously communicated to you information about our responsibilities under auditing standards generally accepted in the United States of America, Government Auditing Standards, and Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), as well as certain information related to the planned scope and timing of our audit in our engagement agreement dated August 10, 2023.
 Professional standards also require that we communicate to you the following information related to our audit.